ttokutake/http-dataloader/README.md

 });

 async function some_function1() {
-  const config = await HttpDataLoader.loadOne("some_config"); // Fetch data from the "url"
+  const config = await HttpDataLoader.loadOne("some_config"); // Fetch the data from "url"
   // Use config as you like
   console.log(config);
 }

 async function some_function2() {
-  const config = await HttpDataLoader.loadOne("some_config"); // Load data on memory cache
+  const config = await HttpDataLoader.loadOne("some_config"); // Load the data on memory cache
   // Use config as you like
   console.log(config);
 }